fduran/sadservers/README.md

 In the initial proof of concept, I had the users connect to the VMs public IP directly.
 For security reasons like terminating SSL, being able to use rate limiting, logging access and specially having the VMs with private IPs only, it's a good idea to route access to the scenario instances through a reverse web proxy server.

-Since the scenario instances are created on demand (at least some of them), I needed a way to dynamicaly inject in the web server configuration the route mappings, ie, using code against an API to configure the web server and reloading it.
+Since the scenario instances are created on demand (at least some of them), I needed a way to dynamically inject in the web server configuration the route mappings, ie, using code against an API to configure the web server and reloading it.
 The configuration for proxying a VM would be like proxy.sadservers.com:port/somestring -> (proxy passes to upstream server) -> VM ip address:port .
 (Using a path string is an option, other options could be passing a ...?parameter in the URL or in the HTTP headers).

 This was an interesting learning experience since unlike the rest of the stack I've never had this situation before.
 After considering some alternatives, I almost made it work with [Traefik](https://doc.traefik.io/traefik/) but I hit a wall, and at the end it didn't seem to be a good solution for this case.
 A friend of mine suggested to use [Hashicorp Consul](https://www.consul.io/), where the Django server connects to and writes to its key/value store, and [Consul-template](https://github.com/hashicorp/consul-template), which monitors Consul and writes the key/values (string and IP) into the Nginx configuration (which does the actual SSL and proxying) and reloads it.
 After figuring out production settings (certificates, tokens) it turned out to work very well.